(Corrected Version) Push-LSVRG-UP: Distributed Stochastic Optimization over Unbalanced Directed Networks with Uncoordinated Triggered Probabilities: Introduction

 Therefore, in another category, distributed stochastic gradient algorithms inspired by centralized stochastic gradient methods receive extensive attention.
 Based on a decentralized SAGA \cite{Defazio2014c} method, \textit{DSA} \cite{Ribeiro2015} is the first distributed stochastic optimization algorithm, which replaces the batch gradients in \textit{EXTRA} \cite{Shi2015a} with stochastic variance-reduced gradients.
 Then, \cite{Wang2019} gives an edge-based variant of \textit{DSA}. \textit{S-DIGing} \cite{Li2022} and \textit{GT-SAGA} \cite{Xin2020f} combine the decentralized SAGA method with \textit{GT-DGD} \cite{Xu2015b,Nedic2017a} to achieve accelerated convergence.
 Recent work \textit{PMGT-SAGA} \cite{Ye2020} combines a proximal gradient method with a Fast-Mix multi-consensus \cite{Ye2020a} technique to extend \textit{GT-SAGA} for convex composite optimization problems considering a possibly non-smooth term.
-However, when facing optimization problem (\ref{E1-1}), \textit{SAGA-based} algorithms suffer from an expensive storage cost of $\mathcal{O}\left( {n{q_i}} \right)$ for each agent $i$ as a result of the requirement of the gradient storage table at each iteration.
+However, when facing optimization problem (\ref{E1-1}), \textit{SAGA}-based algorithms suffer from an expensive storage cost of $\mathcal{O}\left( {nQ} \right)$ at each iteration.
 Moreover, when the optimization problem becomes large-scale or high dimensions.
-That is to say, when $q_i$ or $n$ become larger, the storage cost and the whole multi-agent system may be unbearable.
+That is to say, when $q_i$ or $n$ become larger, the storage cost and the whole multi-agent system can be unbearable.
 Therefore, \textit{GT-SVRG} \cite{Xin2020f} incorporates a decentralized \textit{SVRG} \cite{Johnson2013c} method into \textit{GT-DGD} \cite{Xu2015b,Nedic2017a}, which is indeed a double-loop distributed stochastic optimization algorithm and the decentralized \textit{SVRG} method enjoys both lower storage costs (almost storage-free) and reduced variance.
 However, the double-loop \textit{SVRG} \cite{Johnson2013c} method brings in a global parameter known as the inner-loop iteration number into the distributed algorithm, which requires the multi-agent system paying additional communication to coordinate it in practical unmanned applications.
 Furthermore, some analytical and estimated issues \cite{Kovalev2019}, especially for more complex networks, are also incurred.
 Therefore, \cite{Kovalev2019} provides a loopless variant of \textit{SVRG} \cite{Johnson2013c}, which removes the inner-loop iteration in \textit{GT-SVRG} via introducing a probabilistic mechanism.
 The probabilistic mechanism can trigger the local batch gradient computation in a predefined probability. \textit{LSVRG} is shown in \cite{Kovalev2019} to have the same convergence rate with \textit{SVRG} without requiring any additional assumptions.
 Then, \textit{PMGT-LSVRG} \cite{Ye2020} extends \textit{LSVRG}\cite{Kovalev2019} to a decentralized setting.